xankmoney/whitepaper/xank-white-paper_en.md

 Most dominant cryptocurrencies consistently show volatility in price.
 Although such volatility can attract speculative investment, the positive effect is often outweighed by hindering adoption as both consumers and merchants are reluctant to speculative price risk exposure if their purpose is to transact for goods and services.
 Simple financial transactions, like employee remuneration and the extending of credit services, are not easily embarked on because of the distorting effects of continuous price fluctuations.

 We propose Xank, a cryptocurrency that utilizes a soft price pegging mechanism to achieve price stability while also remaining decentralized and free-floating.
 Xank will allow the soft peg to be set by a protocol governance mechanism where the price peg will be decided on at the network level.
-For example, a Xank transaction can be set by the network to simulate a peg against an amount of the IMF’s Special Drawing Right (SDR, or currency code XDR, which will be used in the rest of this paper) or other supported fiat currencies of the world such as but not limited to the U.S. dollar (USD), euro (EUR), British pound sterling (GBP), Japanese yen (JPY), Chinese renminbi (RMB), Korean won (KRW), and New Taiwan dollar (TWD).
+For example, a Xank transaction can be set by the network to simulate a peg against an amount of the IMF’s Special Drawing Right (SDR, or currency code XDR<sup id="a1">[1](#f1)</sup>, which will be used in the rest of this paper) or other supported fiat currencies of the world such as but not limited to the U.S. dollar (USD), euro (EUR), British pound sterling (GBP), Japanese yen (JPY), Chinese renminbi (RMB), Korean won (KRW), and New Taiwan dollar (TWD).
 At a subsequent stage, the network may decide to update the peg to a Consumer Price Index (CPI) of a basket of goods as is performed by central banks to achieve inflation targets.
 The Xank protocol achieves this by algorithmically adjusting the count of XANK coins on a per-transaction basis to maintain a floating price point between the XANK-XDR rate or XANK-Currency rate.
 The soft peg is activated during transaction life-cycles, that is, during buying, selling, and settlement, which lets a supply and demand equilibrium be established, thus making Xank the only stable cryptocurrency designed to have investment value.

 # Table of Contents